Welsh Chafer - Hoplia philanthus

 It is quite uncommon and mainly found in the west of England and Wales.

-Uncommon in Leicestershire and Rutland.
-There were only 4 VC55 records for this species up to March 2015.
+Uncommon but probably increasing in Leicestershire and Rutland.
+There were 13 VC55 records for this species up to July 2017.

 Leicestershire & Rutland Map